2023 World Athletics Cross Country Championships – Mixed relay

 The Mixed relay race of the 2023 World Athletics Cross Country Championships was run in Bathurst in New South Wales, Australia on 18 February 2023, with 15 teams of four athletes each, two men and two women, taking part.
+Each athlete ran a distance of approximately two kilometres before handing off to the next.

 Results

 The race began at 15:30 local time.